yaswanth789/polls-app/README.md

 # polls-app
-I have just started Django
+I have just started Django.
+I think Django is an excellent framework because it is  basiclly written in python and I love python.